thomas-mindruptive/pure-svelte/src/lib/components/sidebarAndNav/README-navigation-system.md

 This document specifies the architecture of the application's hierarchical navigation system.
 The system is designed to be robust, predictable, and maintainable.

-Its core principle is that the **`url.pathname` is the definitive source of truth for the user's navigation context.** The system translates this URL path into a rich UI state, enabling advanced features like "Context Preservation," where a user's deep drill-down path is remembered even when navigating to parent pages.
+Its core principle is that the **`url.pathname` is the definitive source of truth.** The system translates this URL path into a rich UI state, enabling advanced features like "Context Preservation," where a user's deep drill-down path is remembered even when navigating to parent pages.

 This document serves as the architectural blueprint and the implementation guide for all related components.